Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

   3. The live ingest source MAY add a kind box in the udta box in each track to signal the switching set it belongs to.
 The schemeIdUri of this kind box SHALL be urn:dashif:ingest:switchingset_id and the value field of the kind box SHALL be the [=Switching Set ID=].

-    NOTE: this text was added to address comments from the community review to support explicit signalling of switching sets, this     needs to be reviewed and discussed more.

   Table 2: Switching set signalling options
   <table class="def">